This page will help you understand Arizona alcohol laws and avoid expensive fines or even jail. Not to mention time and

 The laws prohibit parents from teaching their children how to drink in moderation.
 Arizona law criminalizes these and similar acts.
 Arizona is a “dry” state for those under 21.
 Even for adults aged 18, 19, and 20.
 Even for those serving in the military.

 Young people in Arizona often want to work part-time.
 Many jobs exist in hospitality.
 Youths want to know the minimum age for working around alcohol.
 What’s the minimum age age to be servers in restaurants?
 To be bartenders?
 And also to be cashiers in stores selling alcohol?
 Youths have questions.
 So we have the facts.

-Persons of age 16 or older may sell alcohol in a store for off-premises drinking.
+Persons of age 16 or older may sell alcohol in a store for off-site drinking.
 A supervisor at least 19 years of age must be on the premises.
 The store must primarily sell things other than alcohol.

-The use of a false ID to buy alcohol is a criminal act.
+The use of a false ID to buy alcohol is a crime.
 It is also illegal for those under 21 to drive with any alcohol in their body.
 Their BAC must be 0.00.

 II.
 Other Arizona Alcohol Laws

 Alcohol-licensed businesses can serve alcohol from 6 a.m. to 2 a.m. seven days a week.
-However, they can’t allow any drinking after 2:30 a.m.
+But they can’t allow any drinking after 2:30 a.m.
 Nor may customers have alcohol in open containers between between 2:30 a.m. and 6 a.m.

 The legal drinking age in the state is 21.
 Adults and others under age 21 can be in a bar.
 But they must be accompanied by a parent, guardian, or spouse age 21 or older.
-However, on-duty employees of the business under 21 may also be there unaccompanied.
-But others under 21 may not enter or remain.
+But on-duty employees of the business under 21 may also be there unaccompanied.
+But others under 21 may not enter.

 A person may not drink while working as a server.